-Bath- Baseline data 1 SA topic Data and quantified information Comparators or targets Trend and notes Reference distinctiveness 1987.
+Bath- Baseline data SA topic Data and quantified information Comparators or targets Trend and notes Reference distinctiveness 1987.
 Current archaeological information on Bath is incomplete and poorly understood, as is knowledge about what will and will not have an adverse impact on buried or standing archaeological remains.
-Therefore the process of appraisal and assessment as defined in "The Archaeology in Bath &amp;North East Somerset" SPG is important to ensure that archaeological remains are properly protected.
+Therefore the process of appraisal and assessment as defined in "The Archaeology in Bath &North East Somerset" SPG is important to ensure that archaeological remains are properly protected.
 Objective 7: Protect and enhance the district's historic, environmental and cultural assets Cleveland Baths, King Edwards School and Victoria Bridge Grade II Listed Buildings are on the Heritage at Risk Register 2012.
-English Heritage - Heritage at Risk Register 2012 Objective 8: Encourage and protect habitats and biodiversity (taking account of climate change) There are no SSSIs in the central zone.
-Combe Down &amp; Bathampton Down Mines SSSI and Bath and Bradford upon Avon Bats SAC is about 3km from the central zone and about 6km from the Lower Bristol Road.
+English Heritage Heritage at Risk Register 2012 Objective 8: There are no SSSIs in the central zone.
+Nature on the Ma Encourage and protect habitats and biodiversity (taking account of climate change) Combe Down & Bathampton Down Mines SSSI and Bath and Bradford upon Avon Bats SAC is about 3km from the central zone and about 6km from the Lower Bristol Road.
 This SSSI is in favourable condition.
-Kensington Meadows Local Nature Reserve is 1.5 The Regional Strategy for the South West Environment: sets the target to bring into favourable condition by 2010 95% of all nationally important Nature on the Map Our Environment: Our Future - The Regional Strategy for the South West Environment 2004- 2014 km from the Central Zone. wildlife sites.
+Kensington Meadows Local Nature Reserve is 1.5 km from the Central Zone.
 North Road Quarry Geological SSSI is near to the Central Zone.
 Newton St Loe SSSI is just to the west of the Lower Bristol Road.
 Carrs Woodland Local Nature Reserve is to the immediate west of the Lower Bristol Road.
-Twerton Roundhill Local Nature Reserve is about
+Twerton Roundhill Local Nature Reserve is about 1km to the south of Lower Bristol Road.